 Introduction to Software Incident Management

-How does Incident Management work in Software?
+How does Incident Management Work in Software?

 Software Incident Management lifecycle

-The below are the common Incident Management Lifecycle stages,
+Below are the common Incident Management Lifecycle stages,

 - Defining the Tasks